Skip to main content

 How it works

-Interest is compounded monthly: each month your balance earns interest, then your monthly contribution is added, so future contributions also start earning interest immediately.
-Over long periods, the interest earned on previously earned interest (“compounding”) becomes the largest part of your growth.
+Interest is compounded monthly: each month your balance earns interest, then your monthly contribution is added, so future contributions start earning interest immediately too.
+In the early years, most of your balance is money you put in.
+Give it long enough and that flips — the interest earned on previously earned interest becomes the largest part of your growth, which is why the chart curves upward instead of climbing in a straight line.

 FAQ